 A diabetic, Lillian started at ADP with extremely high blood sugar.
 The onsite ADP nurse worked with Lillian’s physician and ADP caregivers to modify her diet: ADP meals and snacks now provide 70 percent of her daily nutritional needs.

 The result?
 Lillian lost weight and takes less insulin.

-“She’s healthier now than when she started with us at age 87, which shows the value of having an onsite nurse,” ADP Manager Diane Olechna said.
+“She’s healthier now than when she started with us at age 87, which shows the value of having an onsite nurse,” ADP Manager Heather Filonow said.
 “Lillian’s physical, emotional and mental health have all improved.”